olivier-2018/DEEP-LEARNINNG-EX/README.md

-# MNIST
+# DEEP LEARNING with KERAS
-just a simple exercise with MNIST
+A few examples of Keras code to run Deep learning models